-Prerequisites: Demonstrate College Readiness through appropriate placement scores and/or completion of developmental sequence in English and/or Reading.
+Prerequisites: Demonstrate College Readiness through appropriate placement scores and/or completion

 Integrated Reading & Writing Basic Skills Prerequisite: INRW 0420

 Intensive study of and practice in writing processes, from invention and researching to drafting, revising, and editing, both individually and collaboratively.
 Emphasis on effective rhetorical choices, including audience, purpose, arrangement, and style.
 Focus on writing the academic essay as a vehicle for learning, communicating, and critical analysis.